 Among existing councils, or in decisions among saints, votes should be taken openly.
 Let each stand as a witness of what he or she believes.
-Do not let any one member speak too much and dominate the discussion; members should share their opinions to the best of their ability, then trust the Lord with the final outcome.
+Individuals should exercise self-restraint and humility and not speak too much and dominate the discussion; members should share their opinions to the best of their ability, then trust the Lord with the final outcome [D&C 30].
 Decisions need not be made in haste, but must be built upon righteous principles for God to carry out His work with this people.
 It is better to defer for a time than to reach a hasty decision because the Lord condemns haste, which brings pestilence, including confusion [D&C 18, 37].

 Every man and every woman is given gifts born of the Spirit, and all are called to build up the kingdom of God upon the earth.
 Let there be no covetousness in or among the fellowships, for each gift is needed.
 Talents and gifts are given to allow us to emulate the Lord, to serve and lift our neighbor, and to forward the cause of Zion.
 However, the earth is full of lying spirits.
-To avoid deception, study the thoughts and impressions you receive: if they fill with pride, vain glory, laziness, an ambition to control and lead, or suggest that you alone are faithful while all around you are in error, they are not of me, but are of the devil.
-I the Lord tell you truly that the humility and meekness required for those who would be my servants is hardly found on the Earth.
+To avoid deception, study the thoughts and impressions you receive: if they fill with pride, vainglory, laziness, an ambition to control and lead, or suggest that you alone are faithful while all around you are in error, they are not of me, but are of the devil, saith the Lord.
+Yea, I say unto you, the humility and meekness required for those who would be my servants is hardly found on the earth.
 Repent, therefore, and adopt the ways of your Lord.

 The Lord's name must not be invoked in vain [Exodus 4].
-This means that unless He has explicitly directed to preface a message as coming from the Lord's directive, we are obliged to persuade only by pure knowledge [D&C 47].
+This means that unless He has explicitly directed to say, "Thus saith the Lord," we are obliged to persuade only by pure knowledge [D&C 47].
 Pure knowledge should be shared through the medium of scripture.
 Grounded on the bedrock of scripture, personal revelations may lift and inspire the body, resulting in further light and truth.
 Man's thoughts and ways are lower than God's.
-If led by the Spirit, one may be led to share an experience, but it should not be used as a trump card to compel agreement; rather, inspiration by way of dream, vision, messenger, or His Spirit should be shared and judged by what is found in scripture, that we may remember not only to say, but also to do what was given us by God.
-Persuasion rather than domination is necessary to bring harmony between us [D&C 47].
+If led by the Spirit, one may be led to share an experience, but it should not be used to compel agreement; rather, inspiration by way of dream, vision, messenger, or His Spirit should be shared and judged by what is found in scripture, that we may remember not only to say, but also to do what was given us by God.
+Persuasion rather than domination is necessary to bring harmony between us.